2311-ops/cardiovascular-disease-prediction-/README.md

 Overview

-The Cardiovascular Disease Prediction App is an interactive web application built with Streamlit that uses a machine learning model (Logistic Regression) to assess cardiovascular risk.
-Users can input their health and lifestyle information, and the app provides instant predictions along with actionable insights.
+The Cardiovascular Disease Prediction App is an interactive web application built with Streamlit that predicts cardiovascular disease risk using a machine learning model (Logistic Regression).
+Users can input their health and lifestyle information, and the app instantly provides predictions along with actionable insights.

-This tool is designed to help users understand their cardiovascular health and encourage proactive health management.
+This tool is designed to help users better understand their cardiovascular health and encourage proactive health management.

 Features

-📝 User-friendly form: Enter age, gender, BMI, blood pressure category, cholesterol, glucose, and lifestyle habits.
+📝 User-friendly form: Enter age, gender, BMI, blood pressure, cholesterol, glucose, and lifestyle habits.

-🔄 Real-time predictions: Instantly predicts cardiovascular disease risk based on your inputs.
+🔄 Real-time predictions: Get instant cardiovascular disease risk assessment.

-⚙️ Data preprocessing: Inputs are scaled and encoded automatically for accurate predictions.
+⚙️ Automated preprocessing: Inputs are scaled and encoded for accurate predictions.

-📊 Informative feedback: Clear results indicating likelihood of cardiovascular disease.
+📊 Informative feedback: Clear, easy-to-understand results with recommendations.

 Technology Stack